sdemiriz/subsample-reads/README.md

 During subsampling, `subsample-reads` takes into account paired reads that lie across region boundaries and drops paired reads when subsampling in adjacent regions if possible.

-The tools contains functions to produce the required BED file that contains sampling regions from a BAM file (`chart`), to and plot to quickly check the coverage patterns in BAM files.
+The tools contains functions to produce the required BED file that contains sampling regions from a BAM file (`map`), to and plot to quickly check the coverage patterns in BAM files.

 ## Installing dependencies:
 1. Create a Python virtual environment: